alexilyenko/alexilyenko.github.io/_posts/2017-09-05-uiautomator-page-object.markdown

 ```
 In case if element is not displayed during given timeout, your test will fail with the exception and appropriate message.
 I wrote a whole post about [Waits in UiAutomator](https://alexilyenko.github.io/uiautomator-waiting/) and if you're interested in building sophisticated automation framework with this tool, I recommend to read it.

+- **Parallel run**.
+Final thing among advanced techniques would be simultaneous run of your tests on multiple devices.
+It will significantly decrease amount of time needed for your tests to run and help to get faster feedback about any potential problems.
+I wrote a post about [Parallel Run of Android Tests](https://alexilyenko.github.io/android-parallel/), so if you're interested, please take a look.

 [<img src="{{ site.url }}{{ site.baseurl }}/assets/images/share_message.png" alt="Feel free to share!">](https://alexilyenko.github.io/)